FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-bangkok-2024.md

           start: 2024-11-11T15:02:00.000Z
           end: 2024-11-11T15:12:00.000Z
           location: "Samyan Mitrtown: Main Hall"
-          description:
-            "In the realms of DePIN and AI, storage isn’t the endgame — it’s just the beginning.
+          description: In the realms of DePIN and AI, storage isn’t the endgame — it’s just the beginning.
 The dynamic Filecoin ecosystem features an evolving world of L2s, tools for cross-chain applications, and a core protocol serving as the DePIN primitive for AI.
-Check out what’s new in the growing Filecoin ecosystem and the themes that are driving network-wide innovation."
+Check out what’s new in the growing Filecoin ecosystem and the themes that are driving network-wide innovation.
         - title: "TRUST 2024: Combating Misinformation in Election Media with Decentralized Tools"
           speakers: